 The Sin function returns the sine of its argument.
 It is one of the unary arithmetic functions that work on time series.
 The others are Abs, Acos, Asin, Atan, Cos, Exp, Logn, Negate, Positive, Round, and Tan.
-Related reference: "Unary arithmetic functions" on page 7-117

 Sqrt function

 The Sqrt function returns the square root of its argument.
 It is one of the unary arithmetic functions that work on time series.
 The others are Abs, Acos, Asin, Atan, Cos, Exp, Logn, Negate, Positive, Round, Sin, and Tan.
 Related reference: